dozzie89/instructor-matching/README.txt

-Takes in 2-3 excel files and outputs a pairing of faculty members based on their available times.
+application.py takes in 2-3 excel files and outputs a pairing of faculty members based on their available times.

 Usage:
 python3 application.py